JaminCO/QRCode-web/README.md

 - __flask db upgrade__  (applies the migration settings to the database)

+## Set appropriate environment (development/production)
+Check that the app is set to the desired running environment to ensure that the proper settings from the config/.env files are applied, such as which database (dev or production database) to use.
+To set the environment to be used, open the project entry file (main.py) and set the appropriate configuration string on the create_app line.

+- For development environment, use: flask_app = create_app(config["development"])

+- For production environment, use: flask_app = create_app(config["production"])

 ## Run the App
-After configuring the environment variables and preparing the database, run the app with this command:
+After configuring the environment variables and preparing the database, and the appropriate running environment has been set, run the app with this command:

 __python main.py__